danielholgate/dataplex-catalog-connectors/managed-connectivity/sql-server-connector/sample/README.md

     3. Go to the Dataplex UI.
 Ensure the Entry Group, Entry Types and Aspect Types seen in metadata_import_reques exist in your project
         Note: projects/dataplex-types/locations/global/aspectTypes/schema is a built-in Aspect Type and does not need to be created.

-Run import via the REST Metadata Impport API, replacing gcp-project-id below for your project, and the us-central1 region with another if appropriate:
+Run import via the Metadata Import REST API using the following command, replacing gcp-project-id below for your project, and the us-central1 region with another if appropriate:

 ```bash
 curl -X POST -H "Authorization: Bearer $(gcloud auth print-access-token)" \